IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 layer or physical layer security mechanisms (e.g., 802.1x {{IEEE8021X}})
 in conjunction with RA Guard {{?RFC6105}}.

-Fragmentation of RAs can lead to processing only part of a PvD ID option, which could lead to hosts receiving only part of the contained options.
+If multiple RAs are sent for a single PvD to avoid fragmentation, dropping packets can lead to processing only part of a PvD ID option, which could lead to hosts receiving only part of the contained options.
 As discussed in {{router}}, routers MUST include the PvD ID option in all fragments generated.

 This specification does not improve the Neighbor Discovery Protocol security model, but simply validates that the owner of the PvD FQDN